-Scopoderm patches should not be cut in half, as this may interfere with the mechanism of transferal.
+Scopoderm patches should not be cut in half, as this may interfere with the medicine’s absorption.

 Always use Scopoderm patches as instructed by a doctor or pharmacist.
-One patch should be applied 5 - 6 hours before travel.
+One patch should be applied five to six hours before travel.
 Wash and dry your hands thoroughly before removing the patch from the sachet.
-Peel off the clear backing and press the silver patch onto a clean, dry, hairless are of skin behind your ear.
-Wash your hands after applying, and do not touch the patch after it has been applied.
+Peel off the clear backing and press the silver patch onto a clean, dry, hairless area of skin behind your ear.
+Wash your hands after applying, and do not touch the patch after it has been used.
 If you accidentally touch the patch, wash your hands immediately.

-Apply 1 x 1.5 mg patch no more than once every 3 days.
+Apply one 1.5 mg patch no more than once every three days.

-Scopoderm patches should be applied to a dry, hairless area of skin behind the ear.
+Scopoderm patches should be applied to a dry, non-irritated, hairless area of skin behind the ear.

 Like all medications, Scopoderm patches can cause side effects in some patients.
 If you experience symptoms of a rare but severe allergic reaction, including difficulty breathing or swallowing, severe itching or rash, or swelling of the face, lips, tongue or throat, remove the patch and seek immediate medical attention.